 What are symptoms of aggression in cats?

-Reasons why your cat is showing aggression
+Reasons your cat is being aggressive

 Illness and chronic conditions